eweill/keras-deepcv/README.md

 # Keras Deep Computer Vision

-This repository contains model definitions, training scripts, and other examples for Keras implementations for classification, detection, and segmentation (computer vision).
+This repository contains model definitions, training scripts, and other examples for Keras (Tensorflow backend) implementations for classification, detection, and segmentation (computer vision).

 ## Models